-- System for Award Management is not properly updated at time of submission - Customer Memorandum missing required number of signatures and/or content (where Customer Memorandum is required). - Minimum Performance Percentage of Work is not allocated properly

-- Work as proposed does not meet the definition of Research and Development required for funding - Proposal submitted beyond deadline.
-In the event of technical difficulty contact DSIP Help Desk immediately. - Proposal submitted exceeds the maximum SBIR funding amount.
+- System for Award Management is not properly updated to include eligibility for ALL AWARDS. - Customer Memorandum missing required number of signatures and/or content.
+See note in "Attachments" table. - Minimum Performance Percentage of Work is not allocated properly. - Work as proposed does not meet the definition of R/R&D required for funding. - Proposal submitted beyond deadline.
+In the event of technical difficulty contact DSIP Help Desk immediately. - Proposal submitted exceeds the maximum SBIR funding amount (\$1,250,000.00) - Proposal submitted exceeds the maximum specified duration (21 months). - Proposal claims data rights assertions without including a Data Rights Assertions table (as found in DFARS 252.227-7017) in Volume 5 of the proposal.